 - Before 24 weeks: As it’s very early for safe delivery, and there are chances of miscarriage, you will be closely monitored at the hospital.

 From 34th week until the due date: The baby is constantly monitored, and antibiotics are given to prevent infections.
 A delivery becomes likely after the 34th week.

 2. For Low Amniotic Fluid Levels

-In case the leakage is due to low levels of the amniotic fluid, then the following treatments are considered.
+In case the leakage is leading to low levels of the amniotic fluid, then the following treatments are considered.